comworkio/comwork-cloud-wiki/tutorials/cli/public.md

 ```

-**Note**: After configuring your cli a config file will be created automatically in the `.cwc` folder in the home directory.
+__Note:__ After configuring your cli a config file will be created automatically in the `.cwc` folder in the home directory.

 You can check available providers and regions with the following commands: